- Written by Dr.Mehmet Demircioglu

 SMP can look worse when the pigment is too dark, too dense, too large, placed into unstable skin, or matched to the wrong haircut.
 It can also look worse when the surrounding donor hair is fine, gray, sparse, or worn longer than the pigment style assumes.
 A depleted donor area is not a blank canvas.

-I am especially cautious when there is active redness, itching, bumps, scaling, sensitivity, or recently healed scarring.
-The donor should be calm before pigment is planned.
+Active redness, itching, bumps, scaling, sensitivity, or recently healed scarring makes me slow down.
+The donor area should be settled before pigment is planned.
 I also pause when the patient expects SMP to make the donor look like hair grew back.
 That expectation is not realistic because donor hair does not grow back after FUE.

 Another risk is future regret.
 Dark pigment may make the donor look better in one lighting condition and worse in another.
 It may also complicate photo review if the patient later wants another transplant or repair.
 The point is not that SMP is bad.
 The point is that bad SMP can become a second visible problem.

-Some overharvested donor areas are best managed with haircut strategy and conservative SMP.
-Some need no procedure because the safest option is to grow hair longer and stop adding trauma.
+Some overharvested donor areas are best managed with haircut strategy and careful SMP.
+Some need no procedure because the safer option is to grow hair longer and stop adding trauma.
 A smaller group may need broader overharvested donor area repair planning, which can include limited graft redistribution, beard or body hair discussion, scar review, or simply protecting what remains.

-If another surgery may be needed, I want that conversation before pigment.
-SMP can change the background color of the donor and may affect how photos are interpreted.
+If another repair surgery is still realistic, the surgical sequence should be reviewed before pigment is placed.
+SMP can change how donor density, scars, and future extraction zones are judged in photos and in person.
 It does not necessarily block future surgery, but hair transplant after scalp micropigmentation requires planning because pigment, scars, and remaining hair all interact.

 In a weak donor, repair ambition must stay realistic.
-Weak donor area planning explains why donor supply controls what can safely be done.
-In selected cases, beard and body hair as donor sources may be discussed, but they are not a simple replacement for a damaged scalp donor.
+A weak donor area planning review matters because donor reserve controls what can safely be done.
+In selected repair cases, beard and body hair as donor sources may support the plan in less visible zones, but they should not be presented as a way to refill a damaged scalp donor or justify earlier overharvesting.

 A single close-up can mislead.
-Before I judge donor SMP, I want dry hair at the normal length, neutral light, no harsh flash, and views from the back, both sides, and both oblique angles.
-I also want to know the time since FUE, the graft count, punch information if available, prior SMP history, and whether the donor was weak before surgery.
+Before judging donor SMP, I need dry hair at the normal length, neutral light, no harsh flash, and views from the back, both sides, and both oblique angles.
+I also need to know the time since FUE, the graft count, punch information if available, prior SMP history, and whether the donor was weak before surgery.

-I would also ask what the patient wants from the result.
+The haircut goal matters as much as the photos.
 A patient who wants a shaved look needs different planning than a patient who wants to wear the donor at several millimeters.
 Without that goal, SMP planning becomes a guess.

 The right question is not whether pigment can cover something in a photo.
-The right question is whether it will still look believable in real light, at the chosen haircut length, and after the patient understands the remaining donor limits.
-When that answer is unclear, slowing down is better than adding another permanent looking layer to a donor area that has already been harmed.
+The right question is whether it will still look natural in real light, at the chosen haircut length, and after the patient understands the remaining donor limits.
+When that answer is unclear, slowing down is better than adding another lasting layer to a donor area that has already been harmed.